Battle of Tam Quan

-The Battle of Tam Quan was a battle that took place near Tam Quan Bình Định Province.
+The Battle of Tam Quan took place near Tam Quan Bình Định Province.

 Background

 During late November 1967, U.S. intelligence detected that the People's Army of Vietnam (PAVN) 22nd Regiment of the 3rd Division was about to commence operations in the Bồng Sơn area.
 Between 1 and 4 December the PAVN made probing attacks against Army of the Republic of Vietnam (ARVN) positions along Highway 1, however U.S. and ARVN forces were unable to locate the PAVN.

 Battle

 On the afternoon of 6 December, the 1st Brigade, 1st Cavalry Division received intelligence on the location of the headquarters of the PAVN 22nd Regiment near the village of Dai Dong and aero-scout helicopters from A Troop, 1st Battalion, 9th Cavalry Regiment (1/9th) were sent to investigate.
 The helicopters saw a radio antenna and were fired on and at 16:30 aero-rifle troops were landed nearby, but were quickly pinned down by enemy fire.
 At 16:55 D Troop was landed to support A Troop, but they were also pinned down.

 At 17:25 the 1st Battalion, 8th Cavalry Regiment (1/8th) was ordered to engage and by 18:00 had landed nearby and joined up with an ACAV platoon from the 1st Battalion, 50th Infantry Regiment (1/50th) that had moved forward from Landing Zone English.
 By 21:00 this combined force had managed to extract the 1/9th troops.
 The force then set up a night perimeter.

 From 07:25 on the morning of 7 December the site of the previous day's engagement was hit with aerial rocket and artillery fire and by 09:15 Company A 1/8th and Companies B and C 2/8th had been landed by helicopter and together with the ARVN 40th Regiment, 22nd Division formed a perimeter around the area.
 The 1/8th then began moving east towards the blocking forces, but met strong resistance from the entrenched PAVN and pulled back to allow tactical air strikes and artillery to soften up the positions.
 At 14:06 Companies A and B 1/8th, supported by flamethrower APCs, resumed the advance and broke through the PAVN positions while the 2/8th attacked westward.

 The operation resumed at 07:45 on 8 December with Company C 1/8th relieving Company B 1/8th.
 At 08:15 CS gas was fired into the PAVN positions, forcing some soldiers to flee, who were then hit by artillery fire.
 Aero-scout helicopters identified 23 PAVN soldiers killed.
 At 08:50 1/50th and Companies A and C 1/8th began sweeping the area, destroying the remaining PAVN positions.
 By 15:30 the sweeps were completed and forces began withdrawing to LZ English.